Fishmonger

 Some employers may ask for a food hygiene certificate, although you can often get this once you start working.

-Experience in retail or customer service will also be useful.
+Experience in retail or customer service might also be useful.

 More Information